MervensVal/ARMTemplatePractice/README.md

 # ARMTemplatePractice
-Tutorial - Adam Marczak - Azure for Everyone (Youtube)
+Tutorial used - Adam Marczak - Azure for Everyone (Youtube)